JuliaLang/julia/README.md

   Compat provides an unexported `Compat.Filesystem` method that is aliased to `Base.FS` on Julia 0.3 and 0.4 and `Base.Filesystem` on Julia 0.5.

+* `mktemp` and `mktempdir` now have variants which take a function as their first argument for automated cleanup. [#9017](https://github.com/JuliaLang/julia/pull/9017)

 ## New types

 * [`Nullable` types](http://julia.readthedocs.org/en/latest/manual/types/?highlight=nullable#nullable-types-representing-missing-values) and their associated operations.